VKCOM/torch_mobile/README.md

     git clone --recursive https://github.com/VKCOM/torch_mobile.git

-To compile and link all dependencies and Torch
+To build the Torch with all dependencies for iOS:
-iOS:

     $ ./generate_ios_framework

-Android:
+To build the Torch with all dependencies for Android:

     $ NDK_PATH=<path to android ndk> TOOLCHAIN=<android version> ARCH=<architecture> GCC=<gcc version>./generate_android_jni